erichare/discreteRV/README.md

         library(devtools)

-3. Using the install_github function, install MakeRV with the following command:
+3. Using the install_github function, install discreteRV with the following command:

         install_github("discreteRV", "Raftysworld")